Imprints of primordial magnetic fields in gravitational collapse during early structure formation: The model

 \section{The model}

 Prior to the onset of nonlinear gravitational collapse, baryonic matter resides in mildly overdense regions that grow via gravitational instability within the cosmic web.
-As dark matter halos assemble, baryons fall into the associated potential wells and are compressed, eventually decoupling from the Hubble expansion.
-In many situations of interest -- such as the formation of primordial star-forming minihalos or dense gas clouds within young galaxies -- the central gas can be approximated as nearly isothermal over a substantial density range due to efficient radiative cooling \citep{Bromm2013}.
-In this regime, the collapse of a self-gravitating, pressure-confined sphere provides a useful idealized model of the nonlinear phase of structure formation.
+As dark matter halos assemble, baryons fall into the associated potential wells and become compressed, eventually decoupling from the Hubble expansion.
+In many situations of interest, such as the formation of primordial star-forming minihalos or dense gas clouds within young galaxies, the central gas can be approximated as nearly isothermal over a substantial density range due to efficient radiative cooling \citep{Bromm2013}.

+In this regime, the collapse of a self-gravitating, pressure-confined sphere provides a useful idealized model of the nonlinear phase of structure formation on sub-halo scales.
 A supercritical Lane–Emden density profile captures the transition from quasi-hydrostatic equilibrium to runaway gravitational collapse \citep{Shu1977}, while allowing controlled exploration of the turbulence generated during infall.

-Although real cosmological collapse proceeds within dark matter halos and along filamentary accretion flows, this setup isolates the essential physics of compressive amplification, turbulent energy injection, and magnetic cascade processes that govern the evolution of PMFs on sub-halo scales.
+By construction, our setup neglects both the large-scale dark matter potential and cosmic expansion, and therefore does not aim to model the full cosmological environment.
+The assumption of a static background is motivated by the fact that the collapse timescales considered here are short compared to the Hubble time, such that cosmic expansion has only a minor effect on the local dynamics.
+This approach allows us to isolate the local gas dynamics, such as compressive amplification, turbulent energy injection, and magnetic cascade processes, which govern the evolution of PMFs once the gas has become self-gravitating and decoupled from the background flow.